venenux/alpine-wiki/README.md

 # alpine_wiki

-This is a markdown based effor to provide non-minimalist documentation for a minimalist operating system named [Alpine Linux](alpine/about.md), a Linux distribution [with base on musl libc](alpine/base-with-muslc-and-busybox.md#base-with-muslc) and [defaults commands to Busybox](alpine/base-with-muslc-and-busybox.md#defaults-to-busybox),
+This is a markdown based effort to provide non-minimalist documentation for a minimalist operating system named [Alpine Linux](alpine/about.md), a Linux distribution [with base on musl libc](alpine/base-with-muslc-and-busybox.md#base-with-muslc) and [defaults commands to Busybox](alpine/base-with-muslc-and-busybox.md#defaults-to-busybox),